FCS Commitment to Diversity and Inclusion

 - Explore opportunities within the surrounding counties and communities to promote Cornell careers within FCS and solicit Cornell FCS Staff volunteers who can engage with potential diverse candidates.

-What is the role of the Diversity Committee?
+What is the role of the FCS Diversity and Inclusion Council?

 Act as an advocate to managers and supervisors to develop plans of action in response to areas of concern resulting from the FCS Climate Survey